-- 1. Additional Exercise: "Evaluating the American Chemical Society Code of Conduct" (see LaunchPad or macmillanhighered.com/ps2e/catalog) asks students to study the American Chemical Society's code of conduct.
+- 1. Additional Exercise: "Evaluating the American Chemical Society Code of Conduct" (see the LaunchPad) asks students to study the American Chemical Society's code of conduct.
 You will need to bring copies of the ACS code to class.
 (15 minutes) - 2.
-Help students learn the basics of copyright law by discussing current cases relating to these laws.
+Help students learn the basics of copyright law, trademark law, contract law, and liability law by discussing current cases relating to these laws.
 You can find current cases by searching the Internet.
-Because these laws can be complicated, your goal should be not to give legal advice but to help students understand how copyright law relates to the obligations that technical communicators have when writing technical documents.
+Because these laws can be complicated, your goal should be not to give legal advice but to help students understand how each law focuses on different obligations that technical communicators have when writing technical documents.
 (15 minutes) - 3.
 Discuss the concept of whistle-blowing.
 Develop your own whistle-blowing case or search technical-communication journals to find a case applicable to technical communication.
-Prepare a handout or describe the case orally and then have students answer the following questions: - a.
+Prepare a handout or describe the case orally and then have students answer the following questions:

+- a.
 Where does loyalty to the employer end and the employee's right to blow the whistle begin? - b.
 What should an employee do before blowing the whistle? - c.
-What is the difference between being justified in blowing the whistle and being obligated to do so?
+What is the difference between being justified in blowing the whistle and being obligated to do so? - d.

-d.
 In what ways does doing the ethical thing help or hinder an employee's career?
 (25 minutes)